LordDemonos/Quarm.Guide/README.md

 If you ask me, the first 3 are the biggest contributors to stability.
 Hopefully we can lessen these crashes and work towards fixing the rest over time.

+## Part 2: After Installing the Main Game

+### Step 1: Understanding your EQClient.ini

+The `eqclient.ini` file contains a list of settings that can be changed to suit your preferences, many of which cannot be changed in-game through the options window.

+In Windows, the `eqclient.ini` is located within your EverQuest directory, wherever `eqgame.exe` reside.

+Some commonly changed settings include:

+- WindowedMode=TRUE/FALSE - This line must be typed out at the top but below [Defaults].
+- NewUI=TRUE/FALSE - Our client still has the old pre-Luclin UI for nostalgia mode.
+- Log=TRUE/FALSE - Setting this true will automatically turn your log file on when entering the game.
+- CombatMusic=TRUE/FALSE - Enable or disable melee combat music.
+- ChannelAutoJoin=alliance - The Alliance channel is used as the global chat channel for the server.
+- TargetGroupBuff=1 - This will allow you to buff groups with group buff spells from outside the group by targeting a member of the group.
+- AttackOnAssist=FALSE - This will allow you to assist another player without automatically enabling auto attack.
+- MaxFPS= - This is the framerate you limit the foreground client window to.
+If this is set too high, it may consume too many system resources.
+Typically 60 is a good number to start with and adjust if necessary.
+A setting of 0 disables the limit.
+YMMV
+- MaxBGFPS= - This is the framerate you limit the background client windows to.
+You don't want this too low, since it will affect autofollow ability.
+But, if you have it too high, it may consume too many system resources.
+60 is typically good.
+A setting of 0 disables the limit.
+YMMV
+- MouseRightHanded=1 - Switches mouse button orientation.
+- MaxMouseLookFPS= - Allows you to set the mouselook FPS to help with mouselook slowness.
+If your mouselook is too slow, try adjusting this to 60 or 45.
+A setting of 0 disables the limit.
+YMMV
+- AllLuclinPcModelsOff=TRUE - This disables Luclin models.
+This also allows use of the famous horse bug that existed on AK where you don't have the limitations of horse speed up/down that you do with Luclin models on.
+- [VideoMode]:

+`Width=1920
+Height=1080
+(match your display settings with the proper height and width prior to launching the game)`

+- Velious armor textures:

+`LoadVeliousArmorsWithLuclin=TRUE
+LoadArmor17=TRUE
+LoadArmor18=TRUE
+LoadArmor19=TRUE
+LoadArmor20=TRUE
+LoadArmor21=TRUE
+LoadArmor22=TRUE
+LoadArmor23=TRUE`

+Velious armor textures are not enabled by default as they can cause an issue with Vah Shir armor not displaying.
+Most players would probably prefer them on however.
+[Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)

+There are some other flags that seem to be unique to Project Quarm [Source: #tech-help](https://discord.com/channels/1133452007412334643/1133453502182596729/1177702642173087864).

+- `EnableBrownSkeletonHack=FALSE` - We had problems getting the correct skeleton models at first and some people like the brown ones.
+You can set this to TRUE or you can go find skeleton model replacements under Part 3.
+- `EnableExtendedNameplateDistance=TRUE` - Added after the 10/8/2023 .dll update that extended the nameplate distance.
+- `EnableClassicMusic=FALSE` - Changes the music from old to new.

+Zeal also has a number of `eqclient.ini` values that are saved here and this list will likely grow over time.

+MouseSmoothing=TRUE - This fixes the jittery 3rd person camera movement that is exclusive to the TAKP client.
+The mouse sensitivity values below are all extensions of this.
+Make sure they're never set to 0 or else your camera will not move on that axis.
+MouseSensitivityX=0.300000
+MouseSensitivityY=0.300000
+ChatTimestamps=TRUE - Zeal feature that adds chat timestamps in HH:MM:SS.
+MouseSensitivityX3rd=0.300000
+MouseSensitivityY3rd=0.300000
+Camera3StrafeEnabled=TRUE
+Camera4StrafeEnabled=TRUE
+CycleToZealCamEnabled=TRUE
+Bluecon=TRUE - When a mob cons dark blue the text is difficult to read on a black backgroud.
+This will add a new value to the Options - Color tab with a value of 70.
+ZealInput=TRUE - toggles the zeal input setup for any input in game, giving you a more modern input (ctrl+c, ctrl+v, left, right, shift left+right for highlighting, home, end ect).
+LeftTurnSpellbookAutostand=FALSE
+RightTurnSpellbookAutostand=FALSE
+NetstatVisibilityState=TRUE
+LeftStrafeSpellbookAutostand=TRUE
+RightStrafeSpellbookAutostand=TRUE
+PanDelay=20 - Zeal adds the ability to left click and hold to move the camera in 3rd person without moving the character.
+To prevent misclicks, you can add a delay to this functionality.

+### Step 2: Controlling your User Interface

+The supported client comes with several additional custom UIs.
+To switch to one of these, run the slash command /loadskin <ui> 1.
+The 1 is optional-- it will keep your current window positions.
+Loading UIs via the options window will not work.
+[Source: TAKP Wiki](https://wiki.takp.info/index.php/Getting_Started_on_Windows#EQClient.ini_settings)

+There are several sources to download new User Interface packages, such as [qqui Calmethar](https://www.eqinterface.com/downloads/fileinfo.php?id=6959), [eqinterface.com](https://eqinterface.com/downloads/index.php?cid=115&dp=0&sh=full&so=desc&sb=lastupdate), or from [#ui-discussion](https://discord.com/channels/1133452007412334643/1162826324092657757).
+Just make sure to check the date and description for Zeal additions.

+#### Duplicating your UI Settings for New Characters

+Inevitably you'll create multiple characters during your time on Project Quarm.
+However you do not have to choose a UI and move every window for each character.
+You can easily copy all of your UI positions by understanding your UI log files.
+In your TAKP folder you will find files with the naming convention `UI_charactername_pq.proj.ini`.
+If you identify the one for your main character, the one who has their UI set and all the window positions perfect, you can simply make a copy of this file and rename it to the name of your second character.
+When you log into the new character, your UI and window positions should now match your first character.

+`UI_Xanax_pq.proj.ini` Copy, Paste `UI_Xanax_pq.proj - Copy.ini` rename to `UI_Xantagonist_pq.proj.ini`

+### Step 3: Characters, Logs, Spell Sets, and Screenshots

+#### Character ini for Friends Abilities Socials and Macro Settings

+The above file duplication and renaming trick we used with our UI settings can be used for other saved settings as well. `charactername_pq.proj.ini` contains all of your friends, ignore, abilities, combat skills, and social macros.
+Any time you make a new character, you should consider duplicating this file as well and renaming the copy to your new character.
+The ability and macro copying is a mixed bag, but it's important not to lose your friends.

+#### Chat Logs

+Everything you see in your chat windows is written to a log file in your TAKP folder.
+Back in the orginal EQ days we would delete this every month because the file would get big and make the game act up.
+Everything you see in this file, the CSR team for Project Quarm can also see and is likely being logged on their end. `eqlog_charactername_pq.proj.txt` is the file that all your chat logs are written to.
+This can be helpful if you need to pull historical chat conversations, for example.

+#### Spell Sets

+Zeal has added the ability to make spell sets.
+Commands in game are as follows:

+`/spellset`

+- Arguments: save, load, delete
+- Example: /spellset save buffs
+- Example: /spellset load buffs
+- Example: /spellset delete buffs
+- Description: allows you to save and load spellsets

+Once created, you can even right click your spellbook to choose one of your spell sets from a drop down menu.
+These values are saved in a new file called `charactername_spellsets.ini`.
+Within these you can then rename your spellsets or duplicate the file for someone playing the same class as you, for example.

+#### Screenshots

+Screenshots can be taken by pressing PRINT SCREEN within the game, and can be changed within the Options.
+These are saved in your TAKP folder as `EQ000001.bmp` for example.

 ## Part 3: Installing Optional Textures and Effects
 You can install various texture packs and visual effects to enhance the game's appearance.